benproc/wow.inprocess.0823/content/_index.md

           <p style="text-align: left;">Psychotherapy is a journey.
 We begin to look carefully and honestly at ourselves.
 In time, feelings surface and are freed.
 We change.</p>
       text: |-
-        Offering Counselling and Psychotherapy in Abingdon, Oxford and Online.
+        Offering Professional Counselling and Psychotherapy in Abingdon, Oxford and Online.